Introduction to quantum groups: 11c. Orientability

 In the general case now, where we have an arbitrary uniform and twistable easy quantum group, this quantum group appears by definition as follows:

-Thus, our quantum group can be imagined as sitting inside the above cube.
-The point now is that, by using the operations $\cap$ and $\{\,,\}$, we can in principle ``project'' it on the faces and edges of the cube, and then use some kind of 3D orientation coming from this, in order to deduce some structure and classification results.
-Let us start with:
+Thus, we can imagine our quantum group $G_N$ as sitting inside the standard cube, from Theorem 11.7 above:

+The point now is that, by using the operations $\cap$ and $\{\,,\}$, we can in principle ``project'' $G_N$ on the faces and edges of the cube, and then use some kind of 3D orientation coming from this, in order to deduce some structure and classification results.